 If you ask a typical SEO or digital marketer what the hardest part of their job is, the answer you’ll almost invariably get is “link building.”
 There’s no doubt about it.
 SEO link building is challenging in most instances.
 While that’s the truth, using some SEO link building tools can make your processes much more manageable.

 If you just want to secure a few links, you may be content searching for link opportunities on your own.
-When you want to get a higher number of high-quality links, it’s advisable to employ the help of helpful tools.
+When you want to get a higher number of high-quality links, it’s advisable to employ the help of helpful link building tools.

 Link Building Tool #1: Ahrefs’ Site Explorer

 Taking a look at your competitors’ websites can be an effective way to identify opportunities to build links.
 Ahrefs’ Site Explorer is a tool you can use to see what your competition is up to as their activities relate to backlinks.
 This tool is also useful for drumming up linkable asset ideas if you’re not sure which of your web pages you want to link to yet.

 If you’ve already identified the page that you want to build links for, find competing pages and then check out the Backlinks report for each one.
 This report will reveal every backlink that points to a competing page.
 Then, you will have the chance to pursue opportunities to secure similar links for your webpage.

 In instances where you’re unsure about which pages are competing with your own, you should search for your keywords using Ahrefs’ Keywords Explorer and check out the SERP Overview.
 The overview will tell you the number of links the pages that rank the best for those keywords have.
 You can use this information to explore the pages more, learn about their respective links and determine if it’s worthwhile to try to replicate their links on your page.